praveen9166050/onlinesaleai-assignment/README.md

 ## Task-3
-Corrections have been made in the code file and the chnages have been explained with the help of comments
+Corrections have been made in the code file and the changes have been explained with the help of comments